kytos/kytos/README.rst

 solution, but also to build a community of developers around it, creating new applications that benefit from the SDN paradigm.

-The project was born in 2014, when the first version of the message parsing library was built.
-After some time stalled, the development took off in earlier 2016.
+The project was born in 2014 and has been under active development since 2016.

 For more information about this project, please visit `Kytos project website